 For This Guy, Lady Luck Trumps the Grim Reaper

 Have you ever heard of a person named Bill Morgan?
 He’s an Australian truck driver who has definitely seen his fair share of bad luck—I’d have to say his luck just may be worse than Frane Selak—Morgan was actually dead for 14 minutes!

-In 1999, Bill Morgan had a double dose of bad luck when he suffered a massive heart attack and a massive truck and he died as a result.
+In 1999, Bill Morgan had a double dose of bad luck when he suffered a massive heart attack and a massive truck, and he died as a result.
 Well, he was pronounced clinically dead for 14 minutes, after which the doctors were able to get his heart pumping again.
-During that time span, a person could suffer serious brain damage and even be in a vegetative state.
+During that period, a person could suffer serious brain damage and even be in a vegetative state.

-When Bill was revived, it appeared that he, in fact, was in a vegetative state.
+When Bill was revived, it appeared that he was in a vegetative state.
 He was unresponsive and in a deep coma for the next twelve days.
 Within those twelve days, the doctors recommended to his family that they turn off Bill’s life support—twice; but luckily, they did not.
 After those twelve days, he came out of his coma; he was completely fine and did not suffer any serious complications from the whole ordeal.

 Bill’s New Lease on Life